pulei-student/Driving-Style-Analysis/README.md

    The file *car-following* includes all drivers' car-following scenarios data extracted from SPMD dataset using Traffic-Net.

    **Or**

    You can try to extract data from SPMD by yourself.
-You will need MySQL related software to do this.
+You will need MySQL related software to do this.The recommended software is MySQL workbench.
    To do this,
-   1. Download data file *DataWsu,DataFrontTarget* from SPMD website https://catalog.data.gov/dataset/safety-pilot-model-deployment-data.
+   1. Download data files *DataWsu,DataFrontTarget* from SPMD website https://catalog.data.gov/dataset/safety-pilot-model-deployment-data.
-   2. Use SQL software to process data with the code in file *MySQL_Code*.
-You can get a .csv file from SQL, which is also included in the Baidu Netdisk.
+   2. Use your MySQL software to process data with the code in file *MySQL_Code*.
+Please follow the memo in the file.
+Differet softwares matter!
+Finally, you can get a .csv file after processing the whole data.
+Check the fromat of your data profile with mine downloaded from BaiduNetdisk to see weather you have done rightly.
       Then process the .csv file using *Python* with the code in *Python_code/Data_processing/Car-following.py*.
       After that, you will get the exact data file as the first method.

 ### Experiments.
-   **You should get pyhsmm,fitter,matplolib and the related python library installed in your python interpreter.**
+   **You should get numpy,pybayesics,future,pyhsmm,fitter,matplolib and the related python library installed in your python interpreter.
+Mind that I have done some changes in pyhsmm to have a better vision of the results.**

+   **Download my pyhsmm library.
+Get into it.
+Python .
    1. Fitting all data to get threhold of segmention. ----code:  *Python_Code/Data_processing/Fitting_data*
    2. Get through the whole work. ----code:  *Python_Code/Processing_one_event* or *Python_Code/Processing one_person*
    3. Comparing different drivers' driving style. ----code:  *Python_code/Processing_multi_differ*
    4. Drawing Beta,Gamma distribution figure. ----code:  *draw_beta.py* and *draw_gamma.py*

 ### Results.
 You can comparing your results with mine in the file *all_driver_results* and *all_driver_noseg*.